City of South Bend, Indiana

 In 2012, the City entered into a consent decree, agreeing to a long-term control plan (LTCP) of their sewer overflow estimated at $713 million in capital improvements plus financing costs.
 For South Bend, with a population of just over 100,000, this equated to a significant burden per citizen, which is economically unfeasible given that the average annual household income is around $32,000.

 South Bend turned to Xylem for help to solve the overflow problem.
-In 2008, the City installed and commissioned a real-time monitoring system of more than 120 sensors located throughout the City’s urban watershed.
+After a thorough data review in 2012 the system was expanded with Xylem Wastewater Network Optimization, a real-time decision support system consisting of smart sensors and actuators, and part of the Xylem Vue digital portfolio.
 After a thorough data review in 2012 the system was expanded with Xylem Wastewater Network Optimization, a real-time decision support system consisting of smart sensors and actuators.
 Xylem’s system enables the network to react to sudden wet weather events to avoid sewer overflows and prevent water pollution by trading available sewer capacity in real time and moving flows to under-utilized parts of the network.

 Xylem Wastewater Network Optimization solution serves overflow information via SCADA screens to operators, via smartphones and tablets to field staff, and through Web portals jointly developed with the City’s engineering staff.
 A key benefit is that operators have the ability to override the system at any time and take control.